 (ii) The director shall submit to the house fiscal advisor and the senate fiscal advisor, by October 1 of each year, a detailed report on the amount of funds received and the uses made of such funds.

-(26) To establish fee schedules by regulation with the approval of the governor for the processing of applications and the performing of related activities in connection with the department's responsibilities pursuant to subdivision (12) of this section, chapter 19.1 of title 23 as it relates to inspections performed by the department to determine compliance with chapter 19.1 and rules and regulations promulgated in accordance therewith, chapter 18.9 of title 23 as it relates to inspections performed by the department to determine compliance with chapter 18.9 and the rules and regulations promulgated in accordance therewith, chapters 19.5 and 23 of title 23; chapter 12 of title 46 insofar as it relates to water quality certifications and related reviews performed pursuant to provisions of the federal Clean Water Act, the regulation and administration of underground storage tanks and all other programs administered under chapter 12 of title 46 and § 2-1-18 et seq., and chapter 13.1 of title 46 and chapter 13.2 of title 46 insofar as they relate to any reviews and related activities performed under the provisions of the Groundwater Protection Act, chapter 23-24.9 as it relates to the regulation and administration of mercury-added products, and chapter 17.7 of this title insofar as it relates to administrative appeals of all enforcement, permitting and licensing matters to the administrative adjudication division for environmental matters.
+(26) To establish fee schedules by regulation, with the approval of the governor, for the processing of applications and the performing of related activities in connection with the department's responsibilities pursuant to subdivision (12); chapter 19.1 of title 23, as it relates to inspections performed by the department to determine compliance with chapter 19.1 and rules and regulations promulgated in accordance therewith; chapter 18.9 of title 23, as it relates to inspections performed by the department to determine compliance with chapter 18.9 and the rules and regulations promulgated in accordance therewith; chapters 19.5 and 23 of title 23; chapter 12 of title 46, insofar as it relates to water-quality certifications and related reviews performed pursuant to provisions of the federal Clean Water Act; the regulation and administration of underground storage tanks and all other programs administered under chapter 12 of title 46 and § 2-1-18 et seq., and chapter 13.1 of title 46 and chapter 13.2 of title 46, insofar as they relate to any reviews and related activities performed under the provisions of the Groundwater Protection Act; chapter 24.9 of title 23 as it relates to the regulation and administration of mercury-added products; and chapter 17.7 of this title, insofar as it relates to administrative appeals of all enforcement, permitting and licensing matters to the administrative adjudication division for environmental matters.
 Two (2) fee ranges shall be required: for "Appeal of enforcement actions", a range of fifty dollars ($50) to one hundred dollars ($100), and for "Appeal of application decisions", a range of five hundred dollars ($500) to ten thousand dollars ($10,000).
 The monies from the administrative adjudication fees will be deposited as general revenues and the amounts appropriated shall be used for the costs associated with operating the administrative adjudication division.

-(34) To promote the effective stewardship of lakes and ponds including collaboration with associations of lakefront property owners on planning and management actions that will prevent and mitigate water quality degradation, the loss of native habitat due to infestation of non-native species and nuisance conditions that result from excessive growth of algal or non- native plant species.
-By January 31, 2012, the director shall prepare and submit a report to the governor and general assembly that based upon available information provides: (a) an assessment of lake conditions including a description of the presence and extent of aquatic invasive species in lakes and ponds; (b) recommendations for improving the control and management of aquatic invasives species in lakes and ponds; and (c) an assessment of the feasibility of instituting a boat sticker program for the purpose of generating funds to support implementation actions to control aquatic invasive species in the freshwaters of the state.
+(34) To promote the effective stewardship of lakes and ponds, including collaboration with associations of lakefront property owners on planning and management actions that will prevent and mitigate water quality degradation, the loss of native habitat due to infestation of non-native species, and nuisance conditions that result from excessive growth of algal or non-native plant species.
+By January 31, 2012, the director shall prepare and submit a report to the governor and general assembly that, based upon available information, provides: (a) An assessment of lake conditions including a description of the presence and extent of aquatic invasive species in lakes and ponds; (b) Recommendations for improving the control and management of aquatic invasives species in lakes and ponds; and (c) An assessment of the feasibility of instituting a boat-sticker program for the purpose of generating funds to support implementation actions to control aquatic invasive species in the freshwaters of the state; and

 (a) Maintenance of an organizational unit within the department with the express purpose of providing technical assistance to customers and helping customers comply with environmental regulations and requirements;